What do Grapes, Raisins & Cornflakes have to do with Your Skin?

 According to Dr. Tanzi, who appeared on the DR. Oz Show and is the Co-Director of the Washington Institute of Dermatologic Laser Surgery in Washington, DC, normal to combination skin should be exfoliated 2-3 x’s a week, while those with sensitive skin should only exfoilate once a week.

-So, exfoliate as needed for your skin type and you will be amazed at how more Grape like your skin will become.
+Be gentle!
+Exfoliation is a good thing, but too much of it can be harmful!
+Be kind to your skin!
+Exfoliate as needed for your skin type and you will be amazed at how Grape-like your skin will become.

 I like to say “Re-Grape Yourself!
 No more Crunchy Cornflakes!“